-The district information chief is also the chairman of the National Revolutionary Movement.
+The National Revolutionary Movement: (Phong Trao Cach Mang Quoc Gia): The district information chief is also the chairman of the NRM.
 According to the chief, the NRM has become more active during the past year, although recruitment remains his most important problem.
-There were only 1,400 members in the district last year, whereas membership has increased in one year to 7,093.
-My Thuan has 162 active members and 744 applicants.
+There were only 1,400 members in the district last year, whereas membership has increased in the one year period to 7,093.
+My Thuan has 162 active members, and 744 applicants.
 The NRM investigates each new candidate prior to admission into the organization; hence each applicant must wait about three months before membership is activated.
 Both men and women between the ages of 36 and 60 are eligible for membership.
 The monthly fee is two piasters.
 Although the political affairs officer of the village council is the head of the My Thuan NRM, most of the activities are, in fact, centered around the district chairman, the information chief.
 The chief said:

-I am probably better known to the villagers as the chairman of the NRM than I am as district information chief, because I have helped many people in the district in an informal way.
+"I am probably better known to the villagers as the Chairman of the NRM than I am as district information chief, because I have helped many people in the district in an informal way.
 I feel people appreciate informal help more than anything else.
-People come to me whenever they need an application blank2 for an exit visa from the village or for help in filling out the application.
+People come to me whenever they need an application blank1 for an exit visa from the village or for help in filling out the application.
 I think this is a very effective way of helping because village people are simple-minded and appreciate only concrete things.
 Because of this approach, the NRM is becoming more active and popular.
 I think the government ought to pay a salary to the heads of the NRM.
 They should have a special budget for the party which fights against Communism and propagates government policies.
 In these areas the National Revolutionary Movement plays an important role."

-The district chief claims he was elected chairman of the NRM over two other candidates by receiving four-fifths of the votes cast.
-He was elected for a one-year period and wants to resign, "but, I have already been asked to run for a second term."
+The district chief claims he was elected chairman of the NRM over two other candidates by receiving 4/5 of the votes cast.
+He was elected for a one-year period and wants to resign, "but I have already been asked to run for a second term."

 The NRM has a monthly magazine, published in Saigon, which covers such features as agrovilles, community development, government policies, and rural life improvement.
-According to the chief, most articles are devoted to anti-Communism.
+According to the chief, most articles are devoted to anti-communism.
 The district NRM chairman should meet with the village chairmen about once a month and with the provincial chairman whenever it is necessary.
-There is no regular correspondence between provincial and district chairmen; some months
+There is no regular correspondence between provincial and district chairmen; some months three or four letters are received, other months there are none.
+The party has a yearly convention in Saigon, to which the provincial chairman appoints the district representative.
+The same representative cannot attend the convention two consecutive years.